 Education Department.
 Several papers

 are now being reviewed for this department and we hope more will be

 The JSE Webinar Series on CAUSEweb

-through the Consortium for the Advancement of Undergraduate Statistics
+new webinar series through the Consortium for the Advancement of

-Education (CAUSE).
-The series generally takes place on
+Undergraduate Statistics Education (CAUSE).
+The series generally takes place on the

-papers that appear in JSE will discuss their work and answer questions
+papers that appear in JSE discuss their work and answer questions about